 They support pregnant women and new parents of babies with neurological conditions, genetic illnesses and brain injuries.
 They can also refer families to our other services for children and young people, such as The Brain Changer Arts Project.

-Royal Liverpool University Hospital, Aintree University Hospital and Broadgreen Hospital
+Royal Liverpool University Hospital and Aintree University Hospital

 Our staff support patients with brain injury, stroke, dementia, learning disabilities and all other neurological conditions being treated within Liverpool University Hospitals NHS Foundation Trust.